ZiadEltity/K8s-Express-MongoDB-Deployment/README.md

-# K8s Express MongoDB Deployment
+# MongoDB and Mongo-Express on K8s

 ## Project Description